 Since then, financial institutions and merchants have had a real incentive to support EMV chip technology.

 The introduction of EMV chips has certainly helped.
 According to Visa, the total number of dollars stolen through counterfeit fraud was down 58% in December 2016 compared to the previous year.
 This improvement was for merchants who completed the upgrade to EMV chip technology.

 The problem?
 Card thieves aren’t going away any time soon, and they may be adapting to the new reality faster than expected.

-Last year, about 1 in 20 consumers was the victim of existing card fraud — up 14% from the previous year, according to Javelin’s 2017 Identity Fraud Study.
+In 2016, about 1 in 20 consumers was the victim of existing credit card fraud — up 14% from the previous year, according to Javelin’s 2017 Identity Fraud Study.